xinniyee/ip/docs/README.md

 ## 💡Tips

-You can type commands in uppercase or lowercase—Buddy understands both!
+You can type commands in uppercase or lowercase — Buddy understands both!

 When using the find command, Buddy will try to understand your typos!